githubsamuell/githubsamuell/README.md

 ## Who Am I? 🤠

 - 🤓 I am student devlopment FullStack at Trybe
-- 👩‍💻 Working on Web & App Development
+- 👩‍💻 I am from Brasil, Santos SP
 - 🎯 Goal : To be a better Developer
 -🎮 Hobies: 🏋️‍♂️, 🕹️, 📖 and 🍿
 <br>